Published

 Should I give my baby probiotics to relieve gas?

-What are gas drops?
+What are gas drops for infants?

 Gas drops, also referred to as colic drops or anti-gas drops, are over-the-counter medications typically containing simethicone.
 They can help reduce bloating, gas, and discomfort.
 Your pediatrician may suggest these for your baby to relieve gas pains.